 It won’t do you any good to sit on the floor moping about how you shouldn’t have tripped up.

 The devil knows that if he can keep you bound by past mistakes, you will be held back from where God wants to take you.
 Which is why he encourages you to dwell on mistakes, to think them over and over and over.
 “If only I had done this“, “If only I hadn’t done that“, “Why did I make that mistake, again?“.
 Yes you made a mistake, but Jesus has already paid for that mistake.
-If you stumble and fall refuse to stay down, it won’t do you any good to sit on the floor moping about how you shouldn’t have tripped up.
-Get yourself back on your feet and keep going.
-Do as Paul said in Philippians 3:13-14 from the Easy-to-Read Version, “I know that I still have a long way to go.
+If you stumble and fall, refuse to stay down, it won’t do you any good to sit on the floor moping about how you shouldn’t have tripped up.
+Get yourself back on your feet and keep going, do as Paul said in Philippians 3:13-14 from the Easy-to-Read Version, “I know that I still have a long way to go.
 But there is one thing I do: I forget what is in the past and try as hard as I can to reach the goal before me.
 I keep running hard toward the finish line to get the prize that is mine“.
-Forget what is in the past!
+Leave the past where it belongs – in the past!

 It is time for us as Christians to get serious about the things of God, and that means refusing to let anything hold us back.
 We are more than conquerors, so let’s start acting like it.